Slate Culture Elites and How the Play is the Thing; A Response

 I found an interesting piece published in Slate, just a couple of weeks ago.
 This was being shared on social media by a few local artists I know.
 The piece is titled, What Can Artists Do to Oppose Trump by Adam Kirsch.
 It begins:

-In his introduction Kirsch reveals an arrogance and elitism in style at the moment, particularly with celebrities as mentioned above.
+In his introduction Kirsch reveals an arrogance and elitism in style at the moment.
 This attitude is also rather strong in academic circles and those that deem themselves intellectuals.
 The same attitude we saw in these Hillary loving celebrities during the election.
 When Kirsch writes, “Even if he didn’t realize it, he was there to triumph over an enemy.”
 This is a projection, an assumption, an interpretation of Pence’s actions without any evidence or actions to suggest it.
 Pence did not wear a Make America Great Again hat to the theater, he did not demand the cast applaud him and acknowledge his presence, he did not have a royal fanfare playing as he walked in yet to this writer it is clear what Pence was doing even if it wasn’t clear to Pence himself (thank god for intellectuals like this that reveal the deepest truths of our own actions.)
 I could just as easily say, even if he didn’t know it, the writer here, Adam Kirsch, wrote this piece for Slate as a way to get laid because he’s clearly very desperate and lonely and understands that a piece like this will only work on impressionable young liberal girls.

 Because according to Kirsch, it was obvious that Pence was not there simply to enjoy a night at the theater with his young daughter, but rather to walk into a battlefield full of the wounded to which he had just personally and methodically delivered a shot to the heart.
 I’ve seen this kind of language frequently in the popular media and it’s become commonplace for these people to say things like, “Even if you don’t know it, you’re a racist,” or “if you voted for Trump and you don’t think you’re a racist, you’re lying to yourself.”
 These people are so sure of their own version of reality they truly believe they understand your reality, your feelings, and motivations better than you.